NNL-Keerthana/NNL-Keerthana/README.md

 # 👋😁Hi!!!
 ### 🌟 This is @NNL-Keerthana!!
- - 👀 I’m interested in Full Stack Web Development
+ - 👀 I’m a Full Stack and Android Developer
- - 🌱 I wish to hone my skills in Backend (Django) and Python
+ - 🌱 I'm currently working on papers related to Computer Vision
- - 👯 I’m looking to collaborate on any Web Dev related projects
+ - 👯 I’m looking to collaborate on any opportunity to hone my skills
  - 📫 Reach me through my email: nnl.keerthana@gmail.com
  <!-- - ⚒️ I’m currently working on IOT Projects (Arduino and Rasp Pi) -->